 Strength training for MMA fighters has far too many benefits that cannot be ignored.
 From reducing the risk of injury, increasing the power of striking, and helping make you more dominant during grappling exchanges.

-When strength training is well designed for MMA, you will develop the ability to use it in the cage effectively against your opponents.
+When MMA weight training is well designed, you will develop the ability to use it in the cage effectively against your opponents.

 How Many Days A Week Should You Strength Train For MMA?